- Written by Super User Super User

 The entire contents of all unofficial web sites are Copyrighted as a collective work under the Canadian and other Copyright and intellectual laws.
-The content created by FCS students, staff or faculty, and posted on any unofficial web site, is the intellectual property of the author.
-This includes articles, audio and video productions, illustrations and photographs, portfolio pages and any web-based files or products created for FCS course curriculum or projects.
+The content created by SCS students, staff or faculty, and posted on any unofficial web site, is the intellectual property of the author.
+This includes articles, audio and video productions, illustrations and photographs, portfolio pages and any web-based files or products created for SCS course curriculum or projects.
 Any redistribution, retransmission or publication of such material is prohibited without the express written consent of the Copyright owner.
-The FCS reserves the right to edit or remove any content in violation with this policy.
+The SCS reserves the right to edit or remove any content in violation with this policy.

 In the event that there is concern regarding compliance with this policy, the page(s) in question will be removed from the web site, while a committee comprised of faculty and staff, decides whether or not to permanently remove the page(s).
 The committee will adjudicate the matter within one week of removal during which time a notice will be placed on the site.

 Unofficial web pages may not link to any illegal material.
 Any links to other sites should be operational, kept to a minimum, and must open outside the SCS web site.
 It is also advisable to get permission from the web master of the site you wish to link to.
 Every web page must include contact information for the person who manages the content.
 Students, staff and faculty may link to other related web sites, but the SCS is not responsible for the content and reserves the right to remove any page or link in violation of this policy.